-3.1 Clinical Commissioning Groups (CCG)
+3.1 Integrated Care Boards (ICB's)

-Clinical Commissioning Groups (CCG) have a duty to comply with requests from the local authority to help them provide support and services to children in need.
-CCG commissioners need to ensure the services they commission meet the particular health needs of CYPiC (Department for Education and Department of Health and Social Care, 2015).
+Integrated Care Boards have replaced previous CCG's (Clinical Commissioning Groups.
+The ICB has a duty to comply with requests from the local authority to help them provide support and services to children in need.
+ICB commissioners need to ensure the services they commission meet the needs of CYPiC (Department for Education and Department of Health and Social Care 2015).